↑

 There were many tears, but it led me to pray about it earnestly, and my life changed!

-Specifically, I was trying to find peace, calm, and rest in the Christmas story through my human effort and strength.
+Specifically, I was trying to find peace, calm, and rest through my human effort and strength.

 I thought I could adjust my schedule, get a little rest, and then take in whatever I was supposed to be doing and learning at church during the Sundays of Advent.